Susan Li: CNBC Europe

 In September 2015, Li left CNBC Asia to join its London-based sister network CNBC Europe.
 She was a co-anchor of Worldwide Exchange along with Wilfred Frost (son of the late David Frost) through 31 December 2015.
 She last co-hosted the show from London and also on location throughout Asia and Europe.

 CNBC

 Li joined CNBC in January 2016 as a correspondent and a relief presenter in New York.
 While at the channel, Li has interviewed Canadian Prime Minister Justin Trudeau, Morgan Stanley CEO James Gorman, Robert De Niro, Nobu Matsuhisa, and Jet Li.
 She left CNBC in August 2017.

 FOX Business

 Li joined Fox Business as a business correspondent in April 2018.
 Since joining, Li has interviewed Apple Inc CEO Tim Cook, Canadian Prime Minister Justin Trudeau, Uber's CEO Dara Khosrowshahi, Airbnb's founder Brian Chesky, and Binance billionaire Changpeng Zhao during the FTX collapse.
 In mid-December 2022, during a round of Elon Musk's Twitter suspensions, Li's account was among those suspended.
 Li has also been a vocal media advocate speaking up against the rise in anti-Asian violence.
+Li first reported that Sam Bankman-Fried had applied for a Presidential Pardon from President Trump in June 2026 with an exclusive interview with Bankman-Fried from prison.
+Her reporting was quoted in numerous publications including Bloomberg, CNN, Financial Times, Forbes, NYT Dealbook and Politico among others.